Ahmed-Al-Badri/Sport-Visualizer_v3/README.md

     class BasketBall extends fetch_cmd{}
 ```

-    The first commit took care is declaring the fetch class, however it was unimplemented.
+    The first commit took care of declaring the fetch class, however it was unimplemented.

 ### The Second Set-Up